Using reasonable adjustments and special considerations within assessment

 Special consideration should not give the learner an unfair advantage neither should its use cause the user of the certificate to be misled regarding a learner’s achievements.
 The learner’s result must reflect his/her achievement in the assessment and not necessarily his/her potential ability.

-Further guidance about the types of and process for applying reasonable adjustments and/or special considerations can be found in the Access to Fair Assessment Policy and Procedure.
+Further guidance about the types of and process for applying reasonable adjustments and/or special considerations can be found in the Reasonable adjustments and the Special Considerations for Assessment policies.